 - If all other rational thoughts fail, trust your gut!

-2. Best images go first and last
+2. Place your best two images first and last

 You should definitely start and end with killer images.
 These are the ones that create the most visual impact and can help you make the best impression possible.